twiddlingbits/twr-wasm/docs/gettingstarted/parameters.md

 Note that a JavaScript `number` is of type Float 64 (known as a `double` in C/C++.).
 If you are storing an integer into a JavaScript `number`, it is converted to a Float 64, and its maximum "integer" precision is significantly less than 64 bits (its about 52 bits, but this is a simplification).
 As a result, to use a 64-bit integers with JavaScript the `bigint` type is used.

-When using 32-bit WebAssembly (by far the most common default), and you call a C function from JavaScript without using any “helper” libraries (like twr-wasm), the following parameter types can be passed:
+When using 32-bit WebAssembly (by far the most common default), and you call a C function from JavaScript without using any “helper” libraries (like twr-wasm), the following argument types can be passed:

    - Integer 32: JavaScript `number` type is converted to an Integer 32 and passed to C when the C function prototype specifies a `signed or unsigned int`, `long`, `int32_t`, or a pointer type.
 All of these are 32 bits in length in wasm32.
    - Integer 64: JavaScript `bigint` type is converted to an Integer 64 and passed to C when the C function prototype specifies signed or unsigned `int64_t` (or equivalent).
 Attempting to pass a JavaScript `number` to a C `int64_t` will fail with a JavaScript runtime error.